The Easiest Thanksgiving Dishes to Make

 Vegetarian Pumpkin Chili

-If you're hosting a vegetarian dinner or have a few plant-based guests at your table, this chili, loaded with veggies and pumpkin puree, is a great option.
+If you have a few plant-based diners at your table, this chili, loaded with veggies and pumpkin purée, is a great option.
 The one-pot meal can be made in a slow-cooker, too.

 Get the recipe from Sally's Baking Addiction.